adityanaravane/CongressionalAppChallengeApp/README.md

 If you want to try out the python interface, open the folder titled "python" and run the GUI.py file If you want to try the ios app, then you should open the folder titled "HeartSense" in Xcode, and then run the simulator

-If you want to follow the congressional app challenge style video here it is: [(https://www.youtube.com/watch?v=2BE54_GO-Hc)] If you want a full app demo/explanation here it is: [(https://www.youtube.com/watch?v=qBhYtcL9ltU)]